 Send Them Back?
 The Real Estate Consequences of Repatriations (with Gustavo Cortes)

-We examine how the repatriation of Mexican immigrants in the US from 1930 to 1936 affected housing and construction in American cities.
-Specifically, we study the United States' Mexican repatriation of the 1930s-a negative, large-scale shock to the Mexican workforce in the US-to quantify the impact of mass deportations on real estate outcomes of US cities.
-Using US Census and hand-collected building permits data, we show that repatriating Mexicans during the Great Depression significantly slowed city growth.
-Employing instruments that account for the effects of the Depression, we show that cities with higher Mexican outflow experienced lower growth in commercial and residential real estate.
-We find significant negative effects on the number and value of building permits, as well as house values and rents.
-Repatriations seem to have a long-lasting impact, leaving a footprint on local economic growth.
+How do extreme immigration shocks affect local economies?
+We examine how the United States' repatriation of Mexican immigrants from 1930 to 1936 affected housing and construction activity in US cities.
+In studying the economic consequences of immigration, the main empirical challenge is to separate cause and effect: whether the migration flow causes the economic conditions of a city or if the economic conditions instead push people to move.
+In this paper, we exploit an ethnically-motivated migration shock in US history to study the impact of mass deportations on local economic growth.
+Specifically, we study the United States' Mexican repatriation of the 1930s-a negative, large-scale shock to the Mexican workforce in the US-to quantify its effects on real estate outcomes of US cities.
+Using the full-count US Census and hand-collected building permits data, we show that repatriating Mexicans during the Great Depression significantly slowed city growth.
+Employing an instrumental variable approach that accounts for the endogenous business cycle effects of the Depression, we show that cities with higher Mexican outflow experienced lower growth in commercial and residential real estate activity.
+We uncover negative and significant effects of the Mexican repatriation on the number and value of building permits, as well as house values and rents.
+Our results suggest that repatriations have long-lasting impacts, that leave a footprint on local economic growth.

 Port Efficiency and Brazilian Exports: A Quantitative Assessment of the Impact of Turnaround Time

 The World Economy, 2018, 41, 2528–2551 (with Sérgio Kannebley Júnior)